niosus/HOGclassifier/README.md

 Currently I used it to detect cars, so you may also find the positive training data there.
 It is not the final version, so it may lack quality in detection.

+Warning!
+This program is growing and shrinking without any prior notice.
+However, once my thesis is done, it will shrink in size so that it does only car detection with a monocular camera.
+Thanks for interest!

 Usage
 -------
 To run this code you will need some external dependencies, such as `OpenMP` and `OpenCV`.